bermylle/bermyllerazonblog/content/posts/game-of-life/index.md

 ### Learnings

 A year and a half later, I browsed my code for this project and I saw that my decision making in terms of coding approach is quite different now.
-I consider my coding style before to be 75% brute force.
+I consider my coding style in this project to be 75% brute force.
 I had numerous for loops inside while loops which can be reduced to something simpler if I were to recode it.

-#### Sample code from my project
+#### Sample code from my project *yikes*
 {{< highlight C >}}
 void calculate(arrayTable tableA, int grid) {
 	arrayTable tableB;